 If, during your involvement as a Sanctuary Ambassador, you become concerned about the behaviour of a member of CoS UK Staff, CoS groups or Supporting Organisations within Streams, Sanctuary Ambassadors should follow the relevant complaint procedure available here.

 If concerns arise and are reported that a Sanctuary Ambassador is not abiding by the values and principles of City of Sanctuary UK, an investigation will be undertaken under the leadership of the City of Sanctuary UK Chief Officer.
-This may result in the person no longer working with City of Sanctuary UK as a Sanctuary Ambassador.
+This may result in the person no longer volunteering with City of Sanctuary UK as a Sanctuary Ambassador.

 Your Safeguarding Officer is Sian Summers-Rees, Chief Officer.